ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/ready_made.md

   - websites
 $title: Ready-made interactivity with AMP components
 $order: 2
-description: "Read this guide to learn how to build interactivity in AMP."
+description: This guide outlines interactive possibilities available in the AMP component library.
 author: CrystalOnScript
 contributors:
   - sbenz
 ---

 This guide outlines interactive possibilities available in the [AMP component library](../../../components/index.html).
 The library provides ready-made elements that meet common and uncommon user interface needs.
 You are able to customize these components, and how they interact with users, to meet specific needs.
 Read-on to learn how to harness this to decrease initial build costs without losing adaptability.

 # Ready-made interactive components